 - Personal: $20 per month or $16 per month if billed annually.
 You get unlimited signature requests and access to one template.

 - Business: $30 per month per user or $24 per user per month if billed annually.
-You get access to unlimited signature requests, unlimited templates, team management features, and custom business branding.
+You can access unlimited signature requests, templates, team management features, and custom business branding.

 A free Signaturely account gives you a lot of the features and functionality you need.
 You can create a drawn or typed digital signature and upload and digitally sign as many documents as you need.
 There’s also an audit log, as well as notifications and reminders.

 With a free Signaturely account, you can integrate with applications like Google Drive, Box, Dropbox, and OneDrive.
 The only limitation is that you can only request signatures for three documents per month.

 Below are three more eSignature solutions suitable for the real estate industry.